 If the Earth stopped spinning we would all float away into space.
 This is what I’m thinking as I wait for the pedestrian light to go green.
 I imagine the people around me losing their grip on the pavement, screaming as they detach from the ground, as the cars and bikes slowly trickle up, following them into the sky.

 To my side, several commuters with indistinct white collar jobs stare down at their smartphones.
-All of them uber-serious, of course: if there’s one rule to city life it’s that in the morning everyone has to look like they’re going places.
+All of them uber-serious, of course: if there’s one rule to city life it’s that in the morning everyone has to look like they’re shitting bricks.
 I spot a lady on the other side of the street as she waits to cross.
 Our eyes meet briefly; she’s the only who seems amused, lost somewhere in her thoughts.